Sylvia Bashevkin: Career

 In 2017, Bashevkin published an article titled "Listening to women leaders: Feminist narratives among US foreign policy" which was subsequently short listed for the 2018 Jill Vickers Prize by the Canadian Political Science Association.
 The following year, Bashevkin was awarded the ISA Bertha Lutz Prize by the International Studies Association.

+She was appointed to the Order of Canada in 2024.